-- 1. Program planning, development, implementation and evaluation. - 2.
-Preparing class scheduling for each term. - 3.
-Student orientation, placement and class allocation. - 4.
-Holding in class observations. - 5.
-Being contact person to all publishers. - 6.
+- 5. Being contact person to all publishers. - 6.
 Being responsible for school website and Student Review System. - 7.
 Arrangement of relief teaching. - 8.
 Dealing with the administrative issues raised by teachers. - 9.
 Being responsible to the director of the SFL for all actions carried out by personnel. - 10.
 Being responsible for the planning and implementation of all administrative affairs of the school. - 11.
 Overseeing the administration of all examinations. - 12.
 Representing the director in his/her absence. - 13.
 Implementing and overseeing the regulatory decisions made by the Higher Education Council regarding his/her job responsibilities. - 14.
 Organizing and implementing the evaluation process of school employees. - 15.
 Serving as sole contact person to receive all student health reports, maintaining them on file and communicating directly with testing office regarding student health report (excuses) issues. - 16.
 Entering and keeping track of student attendance, making the necessary announcements to the students and instructors to do with cancellations or changes. - 17.
-Helping to resolve issues of student academic and administrative conduct. - Preparing a monthly report for the director upon the request of the director. - 19.
+Helping to resolve issues of student academic and administrative conduct. - 18.
+Preparing a monthly report for the director upon the request of the director. - 19.
 Being responsible for distance education in departments. - 20.
 Being responsible for Student Review System to verify the assessment. - 21.
 Conducting work for the SFL accreditation. - 22.
 Doing other duties to be assigned by the director. - 23.
 Teaching up to 12 contact hours per week. - 24.
-Being responsible for coordination of communication and tasks between the SFL and the departments stated below: - " Department of Administration and Finance - " Department of Personnel - " Department of Student Affairs - " Department of Information Technology
+Being responsible for coordination of communication and tasks between the SFL and the departments stated below: - Department of Administration and Finance - " Department of Personnel - " Department of Student Affairs - " Department of Information Technology